ivandustin/seeds/README.md

 ###### John 14:6-7

-I am the way, and the truth, and the life.
+I am the way and the truth and the life.

 No one comes to the Father except through me.